semaphoreci/docs/docs/reference/semaphore-changelog.md

   - PHP 7.4.7 -> 7.4.8
   - Chrome_driver 83 > 84

-To learn more check our [ubuntu1804 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more check our [Ubuntu1804 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of July 20, 2020
 **(New) Job prioritization**
-Job `priority` allows you to manage the order in which queued jobs run when the [quota](https://docs.semaphoreci.com/reference/quotas-and-limits/) of maximum parallel jobs for your organization is reached.
+Job `priority` allows you to manage the order in which queued jobs run when the maximum [quota](https://docs.semaphoreci.com/reference/quotas-and-limits/) of parallel jobs for your organization is reached.

-For more details on setting job priorities check the [prioritization page](https://docs.semaphoreci.com/essentials/prioritization/) in our documentation.
+For more details on setting job priorities check the [prioritization page](https://docs.semaphoreci.com/essentials/prioritization/) documentation.

 **(Improved) GitHub Settings**
-The option to check the health of GitHub deploy key and webhook have been added in project settings UI.
+The option to check the health of GitHub deploy key and webhook has been added in the project settings UI.
-These new settings also allow you to quickly repair connections between the Semaphore project and GitHub repository.
+These new settings also allow you to quickly repair connections between a Semaphore project and connected GitHub repositories.

 Read more about troubleshooting connections between Semaphore and GitHub in our [documentation](https://docs.semaphoreci.com/account-management/checking-the-connection-between-github-and-semaphore-2.0/#check-deploy-key-health).